Getting a Library Card

 Scanning a document

 Our copiers can scan pages to your USB or thumb drive.
-If you don’t have a USB drive, we sell you one for $3.00.
+If you don’t have a USB drive, we can sell you one for $3.00.
 Scanning is free.
 You can learn more about scanning here.
+You can also use your thumb drive to save your documents when you are done using a computer.

 Borrowing materials from the library